I’m not a whisky drinker. I tried a sip once and to me it was like drinking antiseptic. Not that I drink antiseptic …

 You need to brew beer first.
 The definition of whisky is separating alcohol from the beer.

 Wow, I didn’t know that!
-So, the sugars previously extracted from the barley, water and the yeast makes a simple beer.
+The sugars previously extracted from the barley, water and the yeast makes a simple beer.

-I looked inside and seen the frothy head.
+I looked inside and saw the frothy head.
 I really wanted to taste it.
 This beer is around 8% or 9% alcohol and is called wash.

 Then it was over to the shiny copper stills.
 It was starting to look like Charlie and the Chocolate Factory to me.
 No chocolate in sight though!